Denise Bombardier: Views

+Gabriel Matzneff

-In 1990, during a television confrontation on a French book programme "Apostrophes", Bombardier said of the writer Gabriel Matzneff: "Some older men like to attract little children with sweets.
-Mr Matzneff does it with his reputation."
+In 1990, during an appearance on the French talk show Apostrophes, Bombardier confronted the French writer and pedophile Gabriel Matzneff.

-Bombardier added, "How did they do afterward, these young girls?"
+Bombardier asked, "How did they do afterward, these young girls?"

+Her scathing attack on the popular prime-time show caused a sensation and she was ferociously reviled.
+The following day, journalist, writer and lyricist Jacques Lanzmann declared that he did not understand why Matzneff did not slap her in the face real hard (aligné la Bombardier d’une grande baffe en pleine figure).

-At the time, she was insulted in the press by Josyane Savigneau.
-But, in January 2020, writer and editor Vanessa Springora "publishes a book, Le Consentement, a memoir of having been sexually abused by Matzneff between the ages of 14 and 16, when he was more than three times her age.
-It sparks an international furore, and Matzneff, driven from Paris, takes refuge on the Italian Riviera.
-The Paris prosecutor’s office opens an investigation after an 'analysis' of the book.
-Matzneff is set to stand trial in September this year," reports the Guardian.
+At the time, Bombardier was also insulted in the press by Josyane Savigneau.

+But, in January 2020, writer and editor Vanessa Springora published a book, Le Consentement, a memoir of having been sexually abused by Matzneff between the ages of 14 and 16, when he was more than three times her age.
+It sparked an international furore, and Matzneff, driven from Paris, took refuge on the Italian Riviera.
+The Paris prosecutor’s office opened an investigation after an 'analysis' of the book.
+The case was dropped due to the statute of limitations having been exceeded.

+The Decline of the Whites

 In 2019, Bombardier wrote the column "The Decline of the Whites."
 She started by noting the demographic fact that in many US cities, whites are already in the minority, and she stated that by 2050, in such countries as Canada, New Zealand and the US, whites could become a minority group.